Intercultural Development Inventory® (IDI®)

 The IDI® is developmental, meaning it shows a pathway for intercultural growth, and allows trainings to be customized the group’s or the individual’s level of intercultural development.

-IDI® regulations requires a 3 hour debrief/training with the delivery of group results.
-Following that, if individuals would like to receive their Intercultural Development Plan (IDP), IDI® requires an individual meeting with a “qualified administrator” (one of us) that typically takes 1.5 hours.
+IDI® regulations requires a Group Debrief with the delivery of group results.
+Following that, if individuals would like to receive their individual results, they must schedule an Individual Debrief.

 Intercultural Conflict Style Inventory® (ICS®)